 MRI

-Diagnosis of patency of the fallopian tubes on the MRI machine is not the most accurate research method.
+Diagnosis of fallopian tube patency using an MRI machine is not the most accurate research method.

-It is impossible to independently identify obstruction of the fallopian tubes at home.
-Although, according to some signs, a woman may suspect the presence of adhesions in the appendages.
+It is impossible to independently detect tubal obstruction at home.
+Although, based on some signs, a woman may suspect the presence of adhesions in the appendages.
 Factors such as:

 • Pathological vaginal discharge, pain in the lower abdomen and other symptoms that may indicate an inflammatory process in the genitals.